 Case studies - WooCommerce variations table in action

 Before we finish, let's look at some real-life WooCommerce stores that use variations tables instead of dropdowns.

 Many store owners use the plugin to list WooCommerce product variations on individual product pages.
 They do this as an alternative to built-in variations, to make purchasing technical or bulk items more straightforward.

-A table layout is particularly suited to e-commerce sites that sell equipment and custom machinery, tools or supplies.
-It's also ideal for bespoke kitchen, bathroom or furniture online stores.
+A WooCommerce variation table layout is particularly suited to e-commerce sites that sell equipment and custom machinery, tools, or supplies.
+It's also ideal for bespoke kitchens, bathrooms, or furniture online stores.
 This is because customers can configure products to suit their needs, combining multiple choices as needed.